-Her professional career to date was nothing but success by setting a few records of her own in the women’s soccer world.
+Her professional career to date was nothing but success by set a few records of her own in the women’s soccer world.

 At just 22 she turned professional by signing with the West New York Flash after graduating from the University of California, Berkeley in 2008.